Skip to main content

 Settings > Credit Cards & Banks > Rules

-Each rule has the following settings:
+Every rule has these core settings:

 SettingDescription

-NameA label for your own reference (e.g. "Stripe deposits", "Office rent")
+NameA label for your own reference (e.g. "Stripe deposits", "Office rent").

-Match all / Match anyWhether all conditions must be true, or any one is sufficient
+Match all / Match anyWhether all conditions must be true, or any one is sufficient.

 SettingDescription

-VendorThe vendor to assign to matched transactions
+VendorThe vendor assigned to matched transactions.

 Conditions